 Our solution may contain undetected errors or defects that may result in failures or otherwise cause our solution to fail to perform in accordance with client expectations.
-Moreover, our clients could incorrectly implement or inadvertently misuse our products, which could result in their dissatisfaction and harm the perceived utility of our products as well as our brand.
+Moreover, our clients could incorrectly implement or inadvertently misuse our products, which could result in client dissatisfaction and harm the perceived utility of our products and our brand.
 Because our clients use our solution for mission-critical aspects of their business, any real or perceived errors or defects in, or other performance problems with, our solution may damage our clients' businesses and could significantly harm our reputation.
-If that occurs, we could lose future sales, or our existing clients could elect to cancel or not renew our solution, seek payment credits or delay or withhold payment to us, which could result in reduced revenues, an increase in our provision for uncollectible accounts and service credits and an increase in collection cycles for accounts receivable.
+If that occurs, we could lose future sales, or our existing clients could elect to cancel our solution, seek payment credits, seek damages against us, or delay or withhold payment to us, which could result in reduced revenues, an increase in our provision for uncollectible accounts and service credits, an increase in collection cycles for accounts receivable, and harm our financial results.
+In addition, since telecommunications billing is inherently complex and requires highly sophisticated information systems to administer, our billing system may experience errors or we may improperly operate the system, which could result in the system incorrectly calculating the fees owed by our clients or related taxes and administrative fees.
 Clients also may make indemnification or warranty claims against us, which could result in significant expense and risk of litigation.
 Product performance problems could result in loss of market share, failure to achieve market acceptance and the diversion of development resources.

 Any product liability, intellectual property, warranty or other claims against us could damage our reputation and relationships with our clients, and could require us to spend significant time and money in litigation or pay significant settlements or damages.
 Although we maintain general liability insurance, including coverage for errors and omissions, this coverage may not be sufficient to cover liabilities resulting from such claims.
-Also, our insurer may disclaim coverage.
+Also, our insurers may disclaim coverage.
 Our liability insurance also may not continue to be available to us on reasonable terms, in sufficient amounts, or at all.
 Any contract or product liability claims successfully brought against us would harm our business.